 This will put them into an ecosystem of people and organizations that encourage more business connectivity and transactions.

 The term “API Economy” has seemed to many like a marketing brand, but when they put together the pieces to develop revenue-generating channels through strategic API management, they’ll see that truly, an economy forms as a result of the simple work of this software tool.

 Massive API Adoption

-We’re starting to see it more and more in major industries like retail, transportation, telco and finance, and smart organisations recognise that the best way to increase reach and profit is by developing and executing an accessible API strategy.
+We’re starting to see it more and more in major industries like retail, transportation, telco and finance, and smart organizations recognize that the best way to increase reach and profit is by developing and executing an accessible API strategy.

 The thing that enables this interconnectivity among apps is APIs.
-We are going to see a much heavier emphasis on apps because of the competitive advantage they offer: data can be customised and optimised, depending on the user need.
+We are going to see a much heavier emphasis on apps because of the competitive advantage they offer: data can be customized and optimized, depending on the user need.
 And APIs will be driving this.

 SOA & APIs: Together Again (And Always)

 SOA started the whole thing, and it continues to be a services foundation.
 But at the end of the day, all we’re trying to do is connect data and services.